-Your main menu will sit right at the top of your site and it'll help your visitors navigate.
+Your website's main menu will sit right at the top of your site and it'll help your visitors navigate from page to page.

-The first thing to do is to go to Appearance > Menus in your main admin menu.
+Creating a menu starts by going to Appearance > Menus in your dashboard.
 From here, click the create a new menu link.

-Now, make sure your menu links look like this...(if they're not edit them).
+Now, make sure your menu links look like this:

 When you're all set, save your menu.
-But make sure the Primary Menu checkbox is checked.
+But make sure the Primary Menu box is checked.

 STEP 6: GET YOUR SITE READY FOR SEO

-All these are free.
-All you need is a Google Account (which is also free).
+To gain access to these tools, you'll need a free Google account.
 So if you don't have one, sign up here.

 i.
 Setting up Google Analytics

-The first thing to do is to find the little button that says CREATE ACCOUNT.
+The next thing to do is to find the little button that says CREATE ACCOUNT.

 ii.
 Setting up Google Search Console